consciencia/stable-diffusion/README.md

               interpretation of your prompts.
 Default is 7.5 and its not recommended to go above 20.
 This parameter is also known as CFG.
+* `--aesthetic-threshold` - Floating point number between 0 (default)
+                            and 10.
+All generated images with aesthetic score lesser than passed value will be discarded.

 ## img2img